The Archipelago in Gothenburg

 Most people get off at Styrsö.
 This is the hub with the most food options - Pensionat Styrsö Skäret for dinner or Cafe Obergska for lunch.
 If you walk straight ahead from the port you go past the tennis courts and then into a narrow country road.
 Follow your nose and you will see signs for footpaths that take you alternately through forest and quaint, colourful wooden houses.
 Being a small island you are never too far from the ocean.
 There are four small villages on the island ; Byn - the oldest, Bratten - with a beach, Tången - the traditional fishing village and Halsvik - gorgeous houses.
 Stora Rös is the island's high point with spectacular views of all the islands.
 Given more time some of these other islands are well worth exploring too and possess their own charm.

 Donsö is an island connected to Styrsö by a bridge.
-To the North you have Brännö and its great family friendly beach at Ramsdal.
-Vrångrö at the southern tip of the group of islands has nature reserves and sandy beaches.
+To the North you have Brännö and its great family friendly beach at Ramsdal and also a cool cafe & bar Brännö Varv.
+The island of Vrångrö at the southern tip of this group of islands has nature reserves and sandy beaches.
 Vargö is the furthest out to sea and has no conveniences but offers perhaps the most rugged experience.

 The Northern Archipelago is far more populated with cars on all ten of its islands.
 Though not as charming as the South the views can be just as stunning.
 Höno has a marina with lots of seaside activities available including fishing and kayaking.